kpion/Spaghetti/README.md

 ## Installation

+> [!NOTE]
-Installing Spaghetti as a regular Composer dependency is NOT supported.
+> Installing Spaghetti as a regular Composer dependency is NOT supported.
 Spaghetti is a tool, not a library.
 As such, it should be installed as a standalone package, so that Spaghetti's dependencies do not interfere with your project's dependencies.

 Install globally with Composer:

 ```bash
 composer global require kpion/spaghetti
 ```

 Make sure your global Composer binaries directory is in your system's PATH.